 Set in the year 1999, when a lot of people still thought all the computers would crash and the world would end, Strange Days sets the stage in a modern noir setting for a story about murder and love.

 Strange Days is a 1995 American science fiction thriller film directed by Kathryn Bigelow, written by James Cameron and Jay Cocks, and produced by Cameron and Steven-Charles Jaffe.
 It stars Ralph Fiennes, Angela Bassett, Juliette Lewis, and Tom Sizemore.
-The film depicts the last two days of 1999, following Lenny, a sleazy black marketeer of SQUID discs, recordings that allow a user to experience the recorder’s memories and physical sensations, as he attempts to uncover the truth behind the murder of a prostitute.
+The film depicts the last two days of 1999, following Lenny, a sleazy black marketeer of SQUID discs, recordings that allow a user to experience the recorder’s memories and physical sensations, as he finds himself involved in a cover-up related to the murder of a prostitute.

 Set against the backdrop of social upheaval due to public backlash over police brutality, and the unexplained murder of folk hero Jeriko One (Glenn Plummer), the film follows former cop Lenny Nero (Ralph Fiennes) as he goes about the sordid life of a street hustler in near future LA.
 Lenny is a loser and a bit of a masochist.
 He always manages to screw things up and end up in dangerous situations as a result of his misguided decisions.
 He has only one thing going for him; people that care about his sorry ass, and he’s too blind stupid even to see that silver lining to his dark, depressing, and desperate life.